OwnedLotus/OwnedLotus/README.md

 - 👋 Hi, I’m @OwnedLotus
-- 👀 I’m interested in all things C# and Rust
+- 👀 I’m interested in all things Programming
-This includes things such as MAUI, Razor, ML.Net, and UnityEngine.
+This includes things such as MAUI, Blazor, ML.Net, UnityEngine, Bevy, and all kinds of development.
 I have an interest in learning Rust in depth and I am interested in building efficient applications in both of the languages.

-- 🌱 I wll be creating applications as I am interested in them and hopefully
+- 🌱 I wll be creating applications as I find interesting and useful.
+Most of my project start because of a small repeated calculation
-- I will complete them.
+- or some little factoid that I wanted to program.

 - 📫 How to reach me
 via Email JonahRingdahl@outlook.com